Lunnaris01/tcp_to_http/README.md

-Simple Implementation of the HTTP Protocol using Golang.
+Sample solution for the TCP to HTTP Course on [boot.dev](https://www.boot.dev/courses/learn-http-protocol-golang)